ibm-cloud-docs/codeengine/troubleshoot-build.md

 ### 6. Build and push step fails
 {: #ts-build-bldpush-stepfail}

-The build and push step is the main step of a {{site.data.keyword.codeenginefull_notm}} build.
+The build and push step is the main step of a {{site.data.keyword.codeengineshort}} build.
 In this step, depending on if you chose the Docker build using Kaniko or the Buildpacks build strategy, one of the following happens,

 - Kaniko analyses the customers Dockerfile, performs the steps described there to create a container image and pushes it.